 Find a list of all of our databases in the Databases A-Z list.

-If you are new to library databases, and don't know which one is best for your topic, browse our Research Guides.
-Research Guides are created by library staff and point to the best resources for specific programs and courses.
+If you are new to library databases, and don't know which one is best for your topic, go to Choosing Databases.

 Due to licensing restrictions, the information within our databases can only be used by members of the Sheridan community for research, study, and education.